Inzhenerka/docs.getdbt.tech/website/snippets/tutorial-add-tests-to-models.md

-Adding [tests](/docs/build/data-tests) to a project helps validate that your models are working correctly.
+Adding [data tests](/docs/build/data-tests) to a project helps validate that your models are working correctly.

-To add tests to your project:
+To add data tests to your project:

 1. Create a new YAML file in the `models` directory, named `models/schema.yml`
 2. Add the following contents to the file: